hi-wm/hi/worknotes.md

 ---
-title: William Harrison - Front End Developer at Horizontal Integration og:site_name: Worknotes
+title: William Harrison - Daily Worknotes
 ---

 The purpose of this document is to keep a running record of my daily activities at [Horizontal Integration](http://horizontalintegration.com)